 Not sure which questions to ask photography clients?
 Here’s a list that will help you exceed expectations and deliver a great session!

-Details that will transform your session
+Client questions that will transform your session

 Back in the 1990s, NBC began featuring a series of public service announcements titled “The More You Know” designed to educated school kids about big concepts.
 Exceeding client expectations is definitely a big concept as a photographer!